kvongruenigen/hcnv.github.io/pages/_doc/implementation-study-2019-2021.md

 ---
 title: "hCNV Community Study 2019-2021"
 layout: default
-date: 2021-09-09
+date: 2021-12-31
 excerpt_separator: <!--more-->
 permalink: /studies/IS_2019-2021.html
 www_link:
 www_links_formatted:
-  - '<a href="/pdf/2020-10-31___hCNV_IS-data-workflows__final.pdf">[submitted study plan] (PDF)</a>'
+  - '<a href="/pdf/2019-02-06-hCNV_IS_2019_2021.pdf">[submitted study plan] (PDF)</a>'
 category:
   - resources
   - news
 tags: # please delete unneeded options
   - projects
-  - IS_2021_Data
+  - IS_2019-2021
 ---

 ## Reference hCNV datasets, use-case workflows and benchmarking
 #### ELIXIR implementation study, 2021-2023
 ### Leads: Christophe Béroux & David Salgado

-The ELIXIR human CNV Community (hCNV) was  created in December 2018.
-In two years contributions to the field have been numerous (ELIXIR IS, Rare Diseases, Federated Human Data, Beacons, GA4GH, EJP-RD and Beyond 1 Million Genomes - B1MG).
-The Community now aims to address the major challenge of NGS data interpretation in the era of whole genome sequencing: Copy Number Variation.
+The human CNV community (h-CNV) has been officially created in December 2018.
+It aims to address the major challenge of NGS data interpretation in the era of whole genome sequencing for the most frequent mutation type: Copy Number Variation.
+Seven topics have been identified during the kick-off meeting and further refined with all h-CNV partners.
+This ultimately led to the proposal described in this implementation study.

 <!--more-->